kevinhamza/Devin/README.md

-# Devin: The Most Powerful AI Assistant
+# Devin: The Most Powerful AI Assistant  (THIS IS THE FAIL PROJECT.
+WE ARE WORKING ON DEVIN-20 AND IT WILL WORK REALLY WELL BETTER THAN ANY SELF OPERATING SYSTEM)

 **Devin** is a groundbreaking AI assistant designed to perform virtually any task with unparalleled efficiency and intelligence.
 From ethical hacking to general-purpose utilities, Devin is equipped with cutting-edge features for developers, penetration testers, ethical hackers, cloud engineers, system administrators, and casual users alike.